VeerababuLakshman926/AdvanceJavaSajeedShiekSir/README.md

 ```
 # What is Spring IOC Container?
-* Spring IOC Container will create objects, wire them together, configure them and manage their life cycle till destruction
+* Spring IOC Container will create objects, wire them together, configure them and manage their life cycle till destruction.
-* The Spring container uses Dependency Injection to manage the components that make up an application
+* The Spring container uses Dependency Injection to manage the components that make up an application.

 # What are the types of IOC Containers in Spring?
 **Bean Factory Container:**
-* BeanFactory interface is part of the org.springframework.beans.factory.package
+* BeanFactory interface is part of the org.springframework.beans.factory.package.
 * ``` import org.springframework.beans.factory.BeanFactory ```
-* Where XmlBeanFactory is the implementation class of BeanFactory
+* Where XmlBeanFactory is the implementation class of BeanFactory.
 * It is the root interface of Spring IOC which is supported by BeanFactory interface.
 * The BeanFactory is the actual container which instantiaties, configures and manages the number of beans.
-* It belongs to org.springframework.beans.factory.BeanFactory interface
+* It belongs to org.springframework.beans.factory.BeanFactory interface.
-* These beans typically collaborate with one another, and thus have dependencies between themselves
+* These beans typically collaborate with one another, and thus have dependencies between themselves.
-* The BeanFactory enables you to read bean definition and access them using the bean factory
+* The BeanFactory enables you to read bean definition and access them using the bean factory.

 **Application Context:**
-* BeanFactory is the basic container, where as Application Context is the advanced container
+* BeanFactory is the basic container, where as Application Context is the advanced container.
-* Application Context extends the BeanFactory interface
+* Application Context extends the BeanFactory interface.
-* The Application context interface is part of the org.springframework.context package in Spring framework
+* The Application context interface is part of the org.springframework.context package in Spring framework.
 * ``` import org.springframework.context.ApplicationContext ```
 * Application context provides more facilities than BeanFactory such as integration withe Spring AOP, message resource handling for i18n etc..

 # What is POJO Class?
-* POJO stands for Plain Old Java Object
+* POJO stands for Plain Old Java Object.
-* Here class must be public
+* Here class must be public.
-* Properties are private
+* Properties are private.
-* Default constructor is mandatory
+* Default constructor is mandatory.
-* Need to have setters and getters
+* Need to have public setters and getters methods.
-* Now POJO class will not implement serializable interface
+* Now, POJO class will not implement serializable interface.

 ```
 //Pojo class and it is not implementing serializabe interface